-Of course, being able to apply knowledge and understanding in this way helps learners to develop their appreciation and understanding of the connections between the different elements of learning in these qualifications.
-You should encourage them to apply their learning across the qualification to help make their curriculum relevant and meaningful, and better prepare them to go on to employment or further study in engineering.
+Being able to apply knowledge and understanding in this way helps learners to develop their appreciation and understanding of the connections between the different elements of learning in these qualifications.
+You should encourage your learners to apply their learning across the qualification to help make their curriculum relevant and meaningful and to better prepare them to progress into employment or further study in health and social care.